 What is Acid Reflux?

-One of the most sensitive and complex human organ systems is the gastrointestinal area.
-Upsetting this might result in the backflow of stomach acid or known as acid reflux.
+One of the most sensitive and complex human organ systems is the gastrointestinal system.
+Upsetting this might result in the overproduction or backflow of stomach acid or known as acid reflux.

 Acid reflux is the backward movement of the stomach acid in your stomach area to your throat through the esophagus (the tube that connects the two).
 This backwash often irritates the lining of the esophagus(1).